Dr Abe V Rotor

 - Its breathing is heavy and rapid, showing signs of distress

 - It stealthily moves about without any apparent direction

 - It dreads the presence of water (hydrophobia)

 - The season of mad dogs is during hot days - summer, though they occur any season.

-And if someone is bitten by a dog - even if its a healthy dog, maybe our own pet - don't take chances.
-Take the victim to the nearest doctor or hospiital without delay.
+And if someone is bitten by a dog - even if it's apparently a healthy dog, maybe our own pet - don't take chances.
+Take the victim to the nearest doctor or hospital without delay.